 The Lower Deschutes is a big river with frequently windy conditions in the fall.
 An eight-weight with dry line is the standard recipe for indicator tactics.
 Two-handed or Spey rods have gained a huge following in the fly fishing community on the Lower Deschutes.
 Fishing for steelhead with a Spey rod is a huge aid when trying to reach mid-river holding water or throw heavy sink tips.
 Much of the Spey fishing revolution in the sport of Fly Fishing can be traced to the banks of the Deschutes River.

-While fishing for the wild rainbow trout in the river, we recommend a 4 to 6 wt singlehanded rod.
+While fishing for the wild rainbow trout in the river, we recommend a 4 to 6 wt. single-handed rod.
 Weight forward, floating lines are best.
-Often, our guest choose to have one rod rigging for dry fly opportunities and one rod rigging for sub-surface, nymphing spots.
+Often, our guest chooses to have one rod rigging for dry fly opportunities and one rod rigging for sub-surface, nymphing spots.

 Wildness of the Deschutes river is legendary, as is the unusual regulation that anglers must fish from the bank or standing in the water.
-It is illegal to fish from the a floating device on the 100 mile strech of the Lower Deschutes.
-If fishing from a boat is a requirement for your trip, recommend checking our our packages on the Mckenzie River and the Upper Deschutes River.
+It is illegal to fish from a floating device on the 100-mile stretch of the Lower Deschutes.
+If fishing from a boat is a requirement for your trip, recommend checking our packages on the Mckenzie River and the Upper Deschutes River.

 If you enjoy fly fishing for feisty rainbow trout and powerful steelhead, the Lower Deschutes River is an experience you must have.